Wednesday, April 29, 2026

 but that pearl of eternal shining:

-over decidous temples,
+honey-giver over deciduous temples,

 hallelujah, the golden teat!